jinyang001/QuBound_github/README.md

 pip install -r requirements.txt

 ## Setup Instructions for running circuits on the IBM quantum platform.
-login in the IBM website: https://quantum.ibm.com/ copy your API token go to the save_account.py file in this repo replace the placeholder with the token run this py file
+login on the IBM website: https://quantum.ibm.com/ copy your API token go to the save_account.py file within this repo replace the placeholder with the token run this py file